Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be transported over the external memory interface within a second.
-The number is worked out by multiplying the card's bus width by its memory clock speed.
-In the case of DDR memory, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
-This is worked out by multiplying the total texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the number of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of information (counted in MB per second) that can be moved across the external memory interface in one second.
+It's calculated by multiplying the card's bus width by its memory clock speed.
+If the card has DDR memory, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This number is worked out by multiplying the total texture units by the core clock speed of the chip.
+The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices